 Because celebrities like Hugh Jackman, Usain Bolt, Richard Branson, Leonardo DiCaprio, and Michael Phelps and have professed love for Peloton, they create a Halo Effect around the product itself.
 The risk of trying a Peloton is minimized because celebrities we admire have vouched for it.

-How Peloton makes exercise a habit
+How Peloton uses psychology to make exercise a habit

 The Peloton user experience is what turns exercise into an enjoyable addiction.
 But what are the mechanics of creating this habit?